maw501/maw501.github.io/project_edx_ML/_posts/2018-10-21-columbiaX-ML-week5.md

 <hr class="with-margin">
 <h4 class="header" id="intro">Overview</h4>

 We start by introducing [logistic regression](#log_reg), motivated by the previous work we have done on linear classifiers and hyperplanes.
 This is then extended into a Bayesian setting to give [Bayesian logistic regression](#bayes_log_reg).
 Calculating the posterior for Bayesian logistic regression with a $l_2$ prior on the weight vector is analytically intractable and so an approximation is used.
 This approximation uses a Gaussian distribution centred at the MAP estimate for the posterior and is based on [Laplace's method](https://en.wikipedia.org/wiki/Laplace%27s_method).
-Whilst this calculation is not of central interest for machine learning we spend time in the [appendix](#laplace_approx) extending this calculation by breaking it down into easier to follow steps.
+Whilst this calculation is not of central interest for machine learning we spend time in the [appendix](#laplace_approx) breaking it down into easy to follow steps.

 We then move to talking briefly about [feature expansions and kernels](#kernels) and it is here we meet the major deviation from the content as presented in the lectures.
 Gaussian processes are omitted entirely and instead the reader is referred to a more comprehensive (and hopefully accessible) treatment in a [separate post](/../posts/2019/05/08/Gaussian-Processes) I have written.
 This is also the case for the [kernel trick](/../posts/2018/10/19/The-kernel-trick).